TelosGlobal/claim_rewards/.stackedit-trash/README.1.md

 - Execute the claimrewards action
 - Lock the wallet

-4. Setup a LOCAL USER cron job to run every 15 min so we get two chances to grab rewards during each reward period.
+4. Setup a LOCAL USER cron job to run every hour.
+(On TELOS, unclaimed rewards don't expire, so we don't need15 min so we get two chances to grab rewards during each reward period.

 ## INSTALLATION